Autoimmune Diseases: The Role of Diet and Nutrition

 Research is ongoing to develop new treatments for autoimmune diseases.
 One promising area of research is the use of biologic drugs, which are designed to target specific components of the immune system.
 Other emerging treatments include stem cell therapy and gene therapy.

 Treating and managing autoimmune diseases requires a multifaceted approach that may include medications, therapies, lifestyle changes, and supportive care.
-It is important for individuals with autoimmune diseases to work closely with their healthcare providers to develop a treatment plan that is tailored to their specific needs.
+Individuals with autoimmune diseases need to work closely with their healthcare providers to develop a treatment plan that is tailored to their specific needs.

 Living with Autoimmune Diseases